SuniteL/CS50P/README.md

 # CS50P
-Learning how to code through the CS50P course
+Learning how to code python through the CS50P course